Parental Alienation Impacts Child Support and College Payment Monmouth and Ocean County NJ

 During this groundbreaking time of the Coronavirus pandemic, co-parents everywhere are navigating new challenges to parenting time agreements in New Jersey.
-In order to properly address quarantines, curfews, and other restrictions that may impact our capacities to uphold our parenting time agreements, it is important to educate ourselves about what the current laws are in New Jersey surrounding custody arrangements and co-parenting.
-We do so to ensure that our actions and any revisions to the court-ordered agreements we make are within the scope of legality, and if changes to parenting time agreements are necessary, we can contact our attorneys for support.
+To properly address quarantines, curfews, and other restrictions that may impact our capacity to uphold our parenting time agreements, it is important to educate ourselves about the current laws in New Jersey surrounding custody arrangements and co-parenting.
+We do so to ensure that our actions and any revisions to the court-ordered agreements we make are within the scope of legality.
+If changes to parenting time agreements are necessary, we can contact our attorneys for support.
 We also do so to understand our legal options in the case that the financial and emotional instability caused by the pandemic adversely impacts our relationships with our exes, creating tension or downright conflict.

 What is alienation?

 New Jersey law defines parental alienation as a form of emotional abuse.
 It is a custodial parent’s manipulation of a child by vilifying the other parent.
 The purpose of this defamation is to turn the child against the other parent.
 The effects of this kind of action can be lasting.
 Psychologists have labeled Parental Alienation Syndrome as a harmful physical and psychological estrangement that can have lasting socio-emotional effects.
 Edward Kruk, Ph.D., writer for Psychology Today, wrote,